jairus808/matchmaker_analyze_warp/README.md

 All work with this CPSC4900 will is done (for now) on analyze_warp.py.

-## Future implementations:
+## INCOMING COMMIT FOR ALL VIEWERS OF FINAL CPSC4900 SUBMISSION!
-- Event characterization
+- If you're reading this, chances are I submitted my github to the index.html.
-- Touchdesign compatbility
+- I will be updating this soon